 In summation, The Willow Project will contribute heavily to greenhouse gas production, habitat destruction, and other environmental factors if the Biden administration approves it.
 This would completely go against much of what the president promised during his campaign and take a step in the wrong direction regarding environmental protection, which would require significant changes to other fuel industries to account for it.

 If you feel strongly about stopping the pipeline from being constructed, it is not too late to make your voice heard.
-You can submit your thoughts to government officials through Protect the Arctic organization.
+You can submit your thoughts to government officials through organization.

 Share This Post On

 Leave a comment